JosephMcIntyre/Endless-Multi-Wordle/README.md

 **Swift & SwiftUI 4, targeted for iOS 16.0**
   - Composing views is very efficient in SwiftUI and becoming increasingly popular.
 I wanted to familiarize myself with SwiftUI design patterns as well as demonstrate a working app.
 A best practice I learned was to make view components as small and light as possible and group them within parent views.
-  - NavigationStack (trivial implementation, as navigation was pushed with .sheet modifiers and navigationLinks)
+  - [NavigationStack](https://developer.apple.com/documentation/swiftui/navigationstack) (trivial implementation, as navigation was pushed with .sheet modifiers and navigationLinks)
-  - Result sharing with link to app (production link would redirect to appstore listing, current link redirects to this repo)
+  - [ShareLink](https://developer.apple.com/documentation/SwiftUI/ShareLink): Result sharing with link to app (production link would redirect to appstore listing, current link redirects to this repo)

 **Design**
 - App-wide accent color theming